 The Five bodies of water and the global ocean produces more then half oxygen humans breath.

 Historically the Ocean was thought of having 4 oceans, however we have five oceans of the world.
 What are the 5 oceans?
-The 5 ocean names are the Pacific Ocean, Atlantic Ocean, Indian Ocean, and Arctic Ocean.
+The 5 ocean names are the Pacific Ocean, Atlantic Ocean, Indian Ocean, Arctic Ocean and the Southern Ocean.
 Today we have Five Bodies Of Water and Our One World Ocean or Five oceans AKA Ocean 5, and two seas covering over 71 percent of the earths surface and over 97 percent of the earth’s water.
 Only 1% of earths water is freshwater and percent or two is part of our ice glaciers.
 With sea level rise just think of our ice melting and how a percent of earth would so be under water.
 The oceans of the world host over 230,000 marine animals species and more could be discovered as humans learn ways to explore the deepest sections of the ocean.

 Pacific Ocean ~ The Pacific Ocean is the largest of the world’s oceans.